felwal-edu/dh2642-flowerfield/README.md

 _Visability of system status_.
 Make the navbar clearly display which page the user is on.

-Adapt the navbar to mobile.
+Adapt to mobile.

-Maybe use a second API for fetching more detailed plant info, and fetching all plants within a species – to let the user 'fill out' their collection and se what they are missing.
+Experience points (XP) for collecting flowers, added to one's profile.
+Ranks for leveling up.

-Create ranks for leveling up using XP.
+Maybe use a second API for fetching more detailed plant info, and fetching all plants within a species – to let the user 'fill out' their collection and see what they are missing.

 ## Project file structure